russelljohnson95/MSM_Modeling_and_MCMC/README.md

 {TODO: add reference to paper}

 # DRAM_MCMC_Matlab:
 This is the Matlab implementation of the DRAM MCMC algorithm used with this project.
 It was obtained from this github: https://github.com/mjlaine/mcmcstat and documented further here: https://mjlaine.github.io/mcmcstat/#orgcdeadeb.
 Presented here with light edits, mostly for formatting purposes.
-Users will need to make sure these files are in their Matlab path to run MCMC for either the .
+Users will need to make sure these files are in their Matlab path to run MCMC for either the Mass Spring Damper model or Arm 16 model.

 # Mass_Spring_Damper_Model:
 This folder runs an MCMC analysis to recover the parameters of a mass-spring-damper system, with a variable-stiffness spring.